Malaysian Malayalees

 Malaysian Malayalees, also known as Malayalee Malaysians, are people of Malayali descent who were born in or immigrated to Malaysia from the Malayalam speaking regions of Kerala.
 They are the second largest Indian ethnic group, making up approximately 15% of the Malaysian Indian population.
-The bulk of Malaysian Malayali migration began during the British Raj, when Britain facilitated the migration of Indian workers to work in plantations but unlike the majority Tamils, the vast majority of the Malayalis were recruited as supervisors (called mandur) in the oil palm estates which followed the Kangani system and some were into trading and small businesses with a significant proportion of them running groceries or restaurants.
-Over 90 percent of the Malayalee population in Malaysia are Malaysian Citizens.
+The bulk of Malaysian Malayali migration began during the British Raj, when the British facilitated the migration of Indian workers to work in plantations, but unlike the majority Tamils, the vast majority of the Malayalis were recruited as supervisors (called mandur) in the oil palm estates that followed the kangani system, and some were into trading and small businesses with a significant proportion of them running groceries or restaurants.
+Over 90% of the Malayalee population in Malaysia are Malaysian citizens.

 History

-Before the 19th century
+Before 19th century

 The people of the Malay Peninsula begin receiving influences of South India around the 4th century, mainly through trading.
-However, the arrival of Alfonso de Albuquerque along with 800 Portuguese and 600 Malabari fighting men from Cochin during the Capture of Malacca in year 1511 was the earliest records to clearly state the arrival of Malayalees in the Malay Peninsula.
+However, the arrival of Alfonso de Albuquerque along with 800 Portuguese and 600 Malabari fighting men from Cochin during the Capture of Malacca in 1511 had the earliest records that clearly state the arrival of Malayalees in the Malay Peninsula.

-When Penang was founded by Francis Light in year 1786, many notable government buildings and roads were built by convict labourers from Malabar.
+When Penang was founded by Francis Light in 1786, many notable government buildings and roads were built by convict labourers from Malabar.
 Thus, the migration of these labourers led to the existence of areas such as Kampung Kaka and Kampung Malabar in the Penang Island.
-Besides, many Indian Muslim merchants in Penang were Malabaris.
+Many Indian Muslim merchants in Penang were Malabaris.